-One of the biggest threats of Marfan syndrome is to the aorta, the artery that carries blood from the heart to the rest of the body.
-Marfan syndrome can rupture the inner layers of the aorta, causing dissection that leads to bleeding, usually down the aorta and away from the heart.
+One of the biggest threats of Marfan syndrome is damage to the aorta, the artery that carries blood from the heart to the rest of the body.
+Marfan syndrome can rupture the inner layers of the aorta, causing dissection that leads to bleeding in the wall of the vessel.
 Aortic dissection can be deadly.
 Surgery may be required to replace the affected part of the aorta.

-Some people with Marfan syndrome also have mitral valve prolapse, a billowing of the heart valve that causes irregular or rapid heart beats and shortness of breath.
+Some people with Marfan syndrome also have mitral valve prolapse, a billowing of the heart valve that may be associated with irregular or rapid heart beats and shortness of breath.
 It may require surgery.